- Initial training - continuing education

 IMPGT's doctoral program aims to train tomorrow's researchers in academic or applied research, but also those wishing to work in the management sciences and public management (public/parapublic organizations, associations/NGOs, private companies partnering with public organizations, etc.).

-Business/public administration: consultant, project manager, executive in administration
+Business/public administration: consultant, project manager, executive in administrations

 Admission requirements and rates

 The Doctoral School has a multidisciplinary vocation, and is based on recognized research units focused on different fields of the Human Sciences.
-The complementarities existing between these disciplines make it possible to reach the critical mass necessary to carry out training at the level of European and international standards.
+The links existing between these subjects make it possible to reach the critical mass necessary to carry out training at the level of European and international standards.

-To register for a PhD, it is necessary to have a PhD:
+To register for a PhD, it is necessary to have a Master's Degree:

-- Tohold a Master 2 Research, Studies and Consulting in Management Sciences (hypertext link to M2 research):
+- a Master 2 Research, Studies and Consulting in Management Sciences (hypertext link to M2 research):

 - to have your thesis project* validated by the IMPGT's Research Assessor (Pr.Hernandez)